 One Door has a range of services on offer for the families of people with mental illness.
-From respite through to advocacy and education.
-Just because your loved one is living with a mental illness does not mean you can’t achieve your goals.
+Just because your loved one is living with a mental illness does not mean you can’t achieve your own goals.

 We’re here to support you in a range of ways.

 One Door Mental Health is the service provider for the NSW Family & Carer Mental Health Program in partnership with five Local Health Districts (LHD).
 The five LHDs involved are Hunter New England, Murrumbidgee, Southern NSW, South Western Sydney and Sydney.
 The FCMHP is funded by the NSW Ministry of Health.
 One Door employ Carer Advocates to deliver this program to those who support someone living with a mental illness.
 Read more...

 Carer Education Sessions are among the many supports we offer for families and carers, facilitated by our Carer Advocates.
 These sessions are tailored specifically for families and carers of people living with mental illness.
 Our education sessions cover a wide range of topics including information to cope with the grief of diagnosis, how to care for someone living with mental illness while maintaining boundaries, caring for yourself, and much more.